PaulFrankling/recip_me/TESTING.md

 #### Login Page

-* Input fields works correctly by resetting the page when the user incorrectly inputs the wrong login details. &check;
+* Input fields work correctly by resetting the page when the user inputs the wrong login details. &check;
 * When the user logs in, it correctly takes the user to their Profile page. &check;
 * Register page link works correctly. &check;